cs3110/textbook/src/chapters/interp/substitution.md

 v ::= fun x -> e
 ```

-It is known as the *lambda calculus*.
-There are only three kinds of expressions
+This syntax is also known as the *lambda calculus*.
+There are only three kinds
-in it: variables, function application, and anonymous functions.
-The only values
+of expressions in it: variables, function application, and anonymous functions.
-are anonymous functions.
+The only values are anonymous functions.
 The language isn't even typed.
-Yet, one of its most
+Yet, one
-remarkable properties is that it *computationally universal:* it can express any
+of its most remarkable properties is that it is *computationally universal:* it
-computable function.
-(To learn more about that, read about the *Church-Turing
+can express any computable function.
+(To learn more about that, read about the
-Hypothesis*.)
+*Church-Turing Hypothesis*.)

-Defining a big-step evaluation relation for the lambda calculus is
+There are several ways to define an evaluation semantics for the lambda
-straightforward.
-In fact, there's only one rule required:
+calculus.
+Perhaps the simplest way---also closest to OCaml---uses the following
+rule:

 ```text
 e1 e2 ==> v